szepeviktor/szepeviktor/README.md

 I work for web application manufacturers.

-- 👹 Harmful for your business in the short run
+- 👹 Harmful to your business in the short run
 - 💡 Super useful in the long run
 - 🕒 Working non-stop
 - 🔍 **Researching** all areas of planning, development, running a web application